My Story

 Bringing It All Forward

-After more than a decade embedded inside a single organization, Kip is bringing his depth to a broader stage — seeking consulting, coaching, and organizational effectiveness roles where rare breadth in IT systems, quality management, behavioral change, and agile transformation can be deployed at scale.
+After more than a decade embedded inside a single organization, Kip is bringing his depth to a broader stage — seeking OCM, OD, and organizational effectiveness roles where rare breadth in behavioral change, systems thinking, quality management, and agile transformation can be deployed at scale.

 Internal Management Consultant & Agile Coach